metermult/USRTCP232_Configuration_tool/README.md

 ![web](/images/WebInterface.png)

 The only thing we care about is the actual requests being sent though.
-End goal is to automate all of this so it is best to start using `curl` or some other web interactive program or library to start navigating this device and configuring it how we need it.
+End goal is to automate all of this so it is best to start using `curl` or some other web interactive program or library in python to start navigating this device and configuring it how we need it.

 ## Interaction